-4. Effective November 7, 2001, the CITY amended its contract with the California Public Employees Retirement System to provide Military Service Credit as Public Service (PERS Section 21024).
+4. Effective November 7, 2001, the CITY amended its contract with the California Public Employees Retirement System to provide Military Service Credit as Public Service (GC Section 21024).
 Under this amendment, employees must pay the costs of purchasing their service credit.

-ARTICLE 2.16 DEFERRED COMPENSATION MATCH
+ARTICLE 2.17 DEFERRED COMPENSATION MATCH

-For those employees participating in a CITY-sponsored deferred compensation program, the CITY shall contribute a matching amount to the employee's account on a dollar-for-dollar basis, not to exceed \$2,200 per year.
+For those employees participating in a CITY-sponsored deferred compensation program, the CITY shall contribute a matching amount to the employee's account on a dollar-for-dollar basis, not to exceed two thousand four hundred dollars (\$2,400.00) per year, effective September 8, 2024.

-ARTICLE 2.17 TUITION REIMBURSEMENT PROGRAM
+ARTICLE 2.18 TUITION REIMBURSEMENT PROGRAM

 After twelve (12) months of full-time employment with the CITY, regular full-time employees shall be eligible to receive financial assistance for approved courses completed at an accredited educational institution.
-The maximum reimbursable amount shall be \$1,500.00 per employee per fiscal year for allowable expenses as outlined in the CITY's Tuition Reimbursement Policy.
+Effective September 8, 2024, the maximum reimbursable amount shall be three thousand five hundred dollars (\$3,500.00) per employee per fiscal year (with a lifetime cap of fourteen thousand dollars (\$14,000.00)) for allowable expenses as outlined in the CITY's Tuition Reimbursement Policy.
 Reimbursement will be made provided: pre-approval was obtained; courses are satisfactorily completed; appropriate proof of successful completion is submitted to Human Resources; courses of instruction will enable the employee to perform their present duties more effectively or will prepare them for future opportunities which they could reasonably expect a promotion or transfer to at the CITY; the hours of instruction for the course do not conflict with the employee's regularly scheduled work day; and reimbursement is limited to a maximum of two courses per semester or quarter.